La Courneuve: Typology

 Pantin is an urban commune, as it is one of the dense or intermediate density communes, as defined by the Insee communal density grid.
 (Note: According to the zoning of rural and urban municipalities published in November 2020, in application of the new definition of rurality validated on November 14, 2020 by the Interministerial Committee for Rural Areas.)
 It belongs to the urban unit of Paris, an inter-departmental conurbation comprising 407 communes and 10,785,092 inhabitants in 2017, of which it is a suburban commune.

 The commune is also part of the functional area of Paris (Note: In October 2020, the concept of functional area replaced that of urban area in order to enable consistent comparisons with other European Union countries) where it is located in the main population and employment centre of the functional area.
 This area comprises 1,929 communes.

+Demographics

+Non-French nationals rose from 11% in La Courneuve in 1968, to 25% in 1990.